astrotars/stream-android-custom-timeline/README.md

 </FrameLayout>
 ```

 The `ProfileFragment` does two things.
-First, it has a floating action button which starts our `CreatePostActivity`, which we saw in Step 2, and handles the result.
-Second, it loads our personal feed and displays those messages.
+First, it has a floating action button that starts our `CreatePostActivity`, which we saw in Step 2, and handles the result.
+Second, it loads their feed and displays those messages.

 Let's see how we load our messages via `FeedService.profileFeed()` invoked inside of `loadProfileFeed`: